Creative Outputs

 We are happy to share them with you and please get in contact if you would like to arrange a bespoke screening and/or Q&A session with us!

-Count Yourself Lucky was co-created by Creating Ground members, guided by theatre-makers Erene Kaptani and Rachel Griffiths.
+Count Yourself Lucky is a performance co-created by Creating Ground members as a result of a research and engagement project, guided by theatre-makers Erene Kaptani and

 Home In A Bag